prasadghole/canppt/CAN.md

 A unit that is sending a bit on the bus also monitors the bus.
 A BIT ERROR has to be detected at that bit time, when the bit value that is monitored is different from the bit value that is sent.
+If Bit error occure during arbitration process it will not be treated as bit error.

 ## Stuff Error
 A STUFF ERROR has to be detected at the bit time of the 6th consecutive equal bit